At least 150 people fatally shot in more than 400 shootings over the Fourth of July weekend - KTVZ

 So far this year, gun violence incidents in New York have spiked almost 40% over the same period in 2020, with 767 shootings and 885 victims.
 CNN has requested data on how many of the shootings over the weekend resulted in homicides.

-In Chicago, after Police Superintendent David Brown raised concerns before the “most challenging weekend of the year” for police, 83 people were injured and 14 killed in shootings from 6 p.m.
+In Chicago, after Police Superintendent David Brown raised concerns before the “most challenging weekend of the year” for police, 83 people were shot, including 14 killed, in shootings from 6 p.m.
 Friday to 6 a.m.
 Monday, according to a CNN review of preliminary Chicago Police Department data.
 The injured included a 5-year-old girl wounded on Sunday afternoon and a 6-year-old girl shot early Monday.

+One of the 14 people killed was a member of the Illinois Army National Guard, CNN affiliate WLS reported.
+His family identified him on social media as Chrys Carvajal, though the Cook County medical examiner has not officially released his name.

+Lt.
+Col. Brad Leighton confirmed to CNN that Carvajal was assigned to the Company L, Recruitment Sustainment Program, Recruiting and Retention Battalion, of the Illinois Army National Guard.

 Two Chicago police officers were injured in an overnight shooting as an individual opened fire while officers were dispersing a crowd of several thousand people and made more than 60 arrests, police said.
 Both are expected to survive.